 Steven has presented numerous workshops and published numerous papers addressing education issues, including juvenile offenders, literacy, student self-esteem, alternative assessment, community building, community resources, and high school reform.

-He is currently serving as Chairman of the Board, New Dimensions Charter School; at-large-member of the Burke County Juvenile Crime Prevention Council; and member, Burke County Crime Prevention Council.
-He recently served on the North Carolina Youth Accountability Task Force/Legislative Study Group (2000-2010) and Burke County Red Cross Board of Directors (2004-2006).
+He is currently serving as chairman of the board at New Dimensions Charter School; at-large-member of the Burke County Juvenile Crime Prevention Council; and member of the Burke County Crime Prevention Council.
+He recently served on the North Carolina Youth Accountability Task Force/Legislative Study Group (2000—2010) and Burke County Red Cross board of directors (2004—2006).

 Steven earned an EdD in curriculum and instruction from the University of Virginia in 2002 as well as an MS in educational administration (1993), and BS in elementary education (1985) from Bob Jones University.
 He is also certified in the state of North Carolina in the areas of school administration, curriculum specialist, elementary education, and preK–6.